Skip to Content

 Some children require support in addition to, or different from, that which is received by children the same age to ensure they benefit from education.
 Additional Support Needs (ASN) can be due to disability or health, learning environment, family circumstances, and social and emotional factors; it can be short or long term; or simply be help a pupil needs to get them through a difficult period.

-Financial Assistance
+Financial assistance

-In Scotland, all primary school children from P1 to P5 who are attending local authority run schools are entitled to a free school lunch during term-time.
+In Scotland, all primary school children from P1 to P5 who are attending local authority-run schools are entitled to a free school lunch during term-time.
 Children in P6 and P7 are entitled to free school meals if their parents/carers are in receipt of certain benefits or in instances of financial hardship (i.e. having no recourse to public funds, waiting on first Universal Credit payment).
-Parents/Carers whose children receive free school meals can also apply for support during the six school holidays.
+Parents/carers whose children receive free school meals can also apply for support during the six school holidays.

-Primary schools in Glasgow City Region offer a supervised breakfast service every morning on school days starting at 8.15am.
+Children who are entitled to free school lunches are also entitled to free breakfast at school every day.
+Although this is not a national policy and there is likely to be variation across local authorities.
+Primary schools in Glasgow offer a supervised breakfast service every morning on school days starting at 8.15am.
 Children have a choice of cereal, toast, and fruit prior to the start of the school day.
-While all children can attend the breakfast service, children who are entitled to free school lunches will recieve this breakfast free, otherwise there is a charge of £2 per day.
+While all children can attend the breakfast service, children who are entitled to free school lunches will receive this breakfast free, otherwise there is a charge of £2 per day.

 School Clothing Grant

-In 2023, Glasgow City Region had the highest proportion of children in low income families, subsequently, the highest share of Grant Aided Expenditure for the School Clothing Grant (17%) compared to any other local authority in Scotland.
+In 2023, Glasgow had the highest proportion of children in low income families, subsequently, the highest share of Grant Aided Expenditure for the School Clothing Grant (17%) compared to any other local authority in Scotland.

 Best Start Grant

 In the period December 2018 to November 2022, 103,410 applications were submitted, across Scotland, for the School Age Payment.
-Of these, three quarters (70%) of appplications were authorised and one quarter (27%) were denied.
+Of these, three quarters (70%) of applications were authorised and one quarter (27%) were denied.

 Notes